Nekos-life/nekos-dot-life/README.md

 getSFWWhy will return JSON `{why: <whytext>}`
 getSFWOwOify will return JSON `{owo: <owoified string>}`

-getSFWFact will return JSON `{response: <fact string>}` getSF8Ball will return JSON `{response: <8Ball response string>, url: <URL to a matching 8Ball image>}` getSFWChat will return JSON `{response: <reply string>}`, this one is special and will have an example :)
+getSFWFact will return JSON `{response: <fact string>}`
+getSF8WBall will return JSON `{response: <8Ball response string>, url: <URL to a matching 8Ball image>}`
+getSFWChat will return JSON `{response: <reply string>}`, this one is special and will have an example :)

-As of now, `getSFWOwOify` is the only function that takes in querystring parameters.
+As of now, `getSFWOwOify`, `getSFW8Ball`, and `getSFWChat` are the only ones with query parameters.
 It requires an object containing the parameter, and the key should be the value.
 In this case, the key is `text` and the value is whatever you want OwOified.
 There is an example in this README.
 `{text: 'Some text you want weebified.}`

 ## Examples